 But the finance department also needs to consider cost versus the return.
 A specialist WMS can save time, staffing costs, and inventory costs.
 Specialist warehouse management systems bring much improved stock accuracy, and cater for inventory strategies such as FIFO, serialisation and batch traceability, thus cancelling the need to hold additional stock or to have to dispose of out of date goods.

 From our own point of view, at Balloon One we have seen the impact that a specialist WMS can have on an operation.
 We have seen customers save thousands of pounds, speed up operations, and praise the levels of stock accuracy and traceability.
-You only need to read some of our “Accellos” and “Distribution” case studies to see the same.

 For a more in-depth look at the considerations the directors of a company need to take into account when choosing the right WMS – including a more detailed view of all the functionality differences – please download the white paper: ERP vs. Best-of-Breed WMS – Considerations for the Midsize Company C-Suite.